St Machar’s Cathedral (Old Aberdeen)

 The ceiling and accompanying frieze had been heavily restored and overpainted by the Victorians.
 More recently, they had been treated by Historic Scotland’s (now HES) conservators in1990.
 Over the past couple of decades a coating of white efflorescence had developed on the ceiling/frieze surfaces, and there was concern that this may be mold or fungus growth.

-Prior to treatment, samples were taken from the ceiling for laboratory analysis.
+Prior to treatment, samples were taken from the ceiling for laboratory analysis at Lincoln Conservation.
 Once the nature and source of the efflorescence was identified, it was removed from historic surfaces using appropriate methods/materials and localised flaking paint was consolidated.

 During the project a number of unexpected discoveries were made which have contributed to our understanding of the building’s history: